sebranchett/ExoSPEEDY/README.md

 - r - reads from a file
 - w - writes to a file
 - h - gets input from a .h file
-- m - sets or modifies value in a .h file
+- s - sets a value in a .f or .h file
-- s - sets a value in the subroutine
-- ? - unsure where value is set